-The key relevant findings and recommendations are recorded in summary form in Chapter 6 of this report, with assessment scores for the CRWIA included in the appraisal summary tables (ASTs) of interventions and packaging of options for preliminary and detailed appraisal.
+The key relevant findings and recommendations are recorded in summary form in Chapter 6 of this report, with assessment scores for the CRWIA included in the Recommendation Appraisal Summary Tables (ASTs) (Appendix I of the Final STRP2 Technical report).

-Table 5.3 CRWIA Scoring System
+Table 4 - CRWIA Scoring System

+SCORE MAJOR POSITIVE IMPACT

+The proposed option provides a major contribution to the achievement of the CRWIA Objective.

+SCORE MODERATE POSITIVE IMPACT

+The proposed option contributes significantly to the achievement of the CRWIA Objective.

+SCORE MINOR POSITIVE IMPACT

+The proposed option contributes to the achievement of the CRWIA Objective, but not significantly.

+SCORE NEUTRAL IMPACT

-SCORE DESCRIPTIONS SYMBOL Significant Positive Impact The proposed option contributes significantly to the achievement of the CRWIA Objective. ++ Minor Positive Effect The proposed option contributes to the achievement of the CRWIA Objective, but not significantly.
-Neutral Effect The proposed option is related to, but does not have any effect on the achievement of, the CRWIA Objective Minor Negative Effect The proposed option detracts from the achievement of the CRWIA Objective, but not significantly.
-Significant Negative Effect The proposed option detracts significantly from the achievement of the CRWIA Objective.
+The proposed option is related to, but does not have any impact on the achievement of, the CRWIA Objective.

+SCORE MINOR NEGATIVE IMPACT

+The proposed option detracts from the achievement of the CRWIA Objective, but not significantly.

+SCORE MODERATE NEGATIVE IMPACT

+The proposed option results in a moderate detraction from the achievement of the CRWIA Objective.
 Mitigation is therefore required.

-Uncertain Effect The proposed option has an uncertain relationship to the CRWIA Objective, or the relationship is dependent on the way in which the aspect is managed.
-In addition, insufficient information may be available to enable an assessment to be made. ?
-No or negligible relationship There is no clear relationship between the proposed option and children's rights or their wellbeing, or the relationship is negligible.
+SCORE MAJOR NEGATIVE IMPACT

+The proposed option results in a major detraction from the achievement of the CRWIA Objective.
+An alternative option or significant mitigation is therefore required.

-6. Assessment of Impacts
+Assessment of Impacts

-This chapter provides a high-level assessment of the potential child rights and wellbeing impacts of the STPR2 recommendations.
-This is based on the assessment framework shown in Appendix B and scoring criteria set out in Section 5.3 and takes into account information, appraisal and modelling work carried out on the recommendations whilst also considering baseline data and evidence for children and young people.
+This Chapter provides a high-level assessment of the potential child rights and wellbeing impacts of the STPR2 recommendations.
+This is based on the assessment framework shown in Appendix B: and scoring criteria set out in Section 5.3 and takes into account information, appraisal and modelling work carried out on the recommendations whilst also considering baseline data and evidence for children and young people.

-In line with the main STPR2 report, the 45 recommendations have been grouped into six themes for presentational purposes as follows:
+In line with the Final STPR2 Technical Report, the 45 recommendations have been grouped into six themes for presentational purposes as follows:

 - Improving active travel infrastructure,

-- Influencing travel choices and behaviours,
+- Influencing travel choices and behaviour,

 - Enhancing access to affordable public transport,

 - Decarbonising transport,

 - Increasing safety and resilience on the strategic transport network, and

 - Strengthening strategic connections.